 Overview on Mobile Homes

 Mobile homes must be registered with a current decal affixed to the mobile home unit at all times, even when unoccupied.
 For mobile homes affixed to land that is rented, mobile home decals will expire December 31st each year.
 The registration fee for mobile homes is based on the length of the mobile home.
-Doublewide or triple wide mobile homes require a separate registration and decal for each unit.
+Doublewide, triple wide, or additional mobile home units require a separate registration and decal for each unit.

 Attention: Mobile homes that fail to properly display a current Mobile Home registration decal or Real Property (RP) decal are subject to tangible personal property taxation.
 For more information, click here.

 Florida law requires mobile home decals and registrations to be renewed before they expire on December 31st.

 It is a violation of the law to fail to display a current registration decal.
 Mobile homes that fail to properly display a current decal are subject to late fees or tangible personal property taxation.

 Mobile Home registration and decal renewals may be conducted online, by mail, or at one of the Tax Collector’s Service Centers.

 To renew a mobile home registration online, click here.

 For Service Center locations, click here.

 To renew by mail, be on the look out for your registration renewal notice!
 As a courtesy, the Tax Collector’s Office mails renewal notices to mobile home owners.
 The courtesy renewal notices are generally mailed no less than 3 weeks prior to the mobile home registration expiration date (December 31st).
 The renewal notice includes materials which allow mobile homeÂ owners to more easily renew their registration(s) by mail.
 Florida law does not require mobile home registration renewal notices for vehicles to be mailed, and failure to receive a courtesy renewal notice by mail does not relieve the mobile home owner of their responsibility to timely renew their mobile home registrations and decals.